-In the corporate world, you will usually come across various transaction wherein companies change or transfer ownership through acquisitions or creation of new entities.
-In some cases, the companies seeks to relinquish their ownership in a subsidiary because in that way either the parent grows in value or the subsidiary gains more market traction as a separate company.
+In the corporate world, you will usually come across various transactions wherein companies change or transfer ownership through acquisitions or the creation of new entities.
+In some cases, the companies seek to relinquish their ownership in a subsidiary because in that way either the parent grows in value or the subsidiary gains more market traction as a separate company.
 Now, the process of separation from the parent company can be spin off, split off, split up, carve out or sale of the subsidiary.
 In this article we will focus on spin off and split off and how they are different from each other.

 What is Spin off?

 In the case of a spin off, the parent company chooses to distribute the equity stocks of the subsidiary to its existing shareholders on a pro rata basis, mostly in the form of dividend payout.
 In this type of deal, no cash transaction is involved between the parent company and the subsidiary.
 Essentially, the shareholders of the parent company are now offered shareholding in the new entity and so effectively they now become shareholders of two separate companies instead of one.
-Usually, the spun off entities have their own management as they are recognized as a distinctly separate entity.
+Usually, the spun-off entities have their own management as they are recognized as a distinctly separate entity.
 Spin off is also known as spin out, but it is less frequently used.

 In the year 2015, Baxter International Inc. decided to spin off its biopharmaceuticals business, Baxalta Inc. The announcement of the separation came in the month of March and was finally completed in the month of July.
-As per the definitive agreement, the shareholders in the parent company were offered 1 Baxalta share for each Baxter shares they held.
+As per the definitive agreement, the shareholders in the parent company were offered 1 Baxalta share for each Baxter share they held.
 Post spin off, Baxter retained a 19.5% stake in Baxalta, while the remaining 80.5% stake was distributed through a special dividend.

 What is Split off?

 Split off is quite similar to spin off but with a catch.
 In the case of a split off, the shareholders of the parent company are given the option of either becoming the shareholders in the newly formed subsidiary in exchange for that of the parent company or continue to remain the shareholders of the parent company only.
-Basically, they can’t have shareholding in both the parent company and subsidiary.
-Given that all the shareholders of the parent company might not choose to participate in the split off, the distribution of the subsidiary shares in this case can’t be pro rata as in the case of a spin off.
+Basically, they can’t have a shareholding in both the parent company and subsidiary.
+Given that all the shareholders of the parent company might not choose to participate in the split off, the distribution of the subsidiary shares, in this case, can’t be pro-rata as in the case of a spin off.
 However, in order to complete the split off successfully with the exchange offer is made more attractive so that shareholders participate.
 Usually, the exchange ratio is more favorable for the investors who choose to participate in the split off.